Mike Furrey: Regular season

+Playoffs

 After football

 In August 2011 it was announced Furrey was one of a number of former NFL players suing the NFL over concussions and related symptoms.

 Coaching career

 On December 10, 2010, Furrey was introduced as the head football coach at Kentucky Christian University in Grayson, Kentucky.
 KCU plays in the Mid-South Conference of the National Association of Intercollegiate Athletics (NAIA).
 On February 20, 2013, Furrey resigned his position as KCU head coach to become wide receivers coach at Marshall University.
 On May 10, 2016, it was reported that Furrey would be leaving Marshall University to become the head coach at Limestone College.
 On May 12, 2016, Furrey was introduced at Limestone College in Gaffney, South Carolina at a press conference.
 He became the second head coach for football for the Limestone Saints, compiling a 9–12 record in two seasons with the team.

 Furrey joined the Chicago Bears as their wide receivers coach on January 12, 2018, reuniting with New York Dragons teammate and new Bears head coach Matt Nagy.
 Following Nagy's firing after the 2021 season, Furrey was not retained by the team.

+On February 29, 2024, Furrey was named the wide receivers coach at the University of South Carolina.